 Policy Priorities

-Federal: Reform and invest in the rural credit system.
-Strategic reforms, including requiring the Farm Credit System to place a portion of profits in a community mandate fund for grants and loans to support rural small business, midtier food system businesses and young, beginning, or historically underserved farmers and ranchers, are critical.
+1. Federal: Require the Farm Credit System to place a portion of profits in a community mandate fund for grants and loans to support rural small businesses, mid-tier food system businesses, and young, beginning, or historically underserved farmers and ranchers.

 State Examples